Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Discrete-time Simulated Quantum Annealing (DT-SQA) algorithm

 The DT-SQA algorithm used in Fig.~\ref{fig:scaling_SQA} of the main text relies on the Suzuki-Trotter approximation, where the partition function, $Z_\text{Q}$ of a quantum Hamiltonian, with $\sigma_i^{\alpha}$ ($\alpha \in \{x,y,z\}$) being Pauli spin matrix at site $i$, is approximated by the partition function, $Z_{\text{C}}$ of a classical Hamiltonian, $H_\text{C}$ as

 where $H_\text{C}$, corresponding to $H_\text{Q}$, is defined as

 where $\sigma_{i,j}$ (without any superscript) denotes Ising spin ($\sigma_{i,j}\in\{-1,+1\}$) at site $i$ of replica $j$.
 Thus, a $d$-dimensional quantum Hamiltonian can be theoretically mapped to a ($d+1$)-dimensional classical Hamiltonian, where the extra dimension corresponds to the replica dimension.
 When $R$ approaches infinity, the partition function corresponding to the quantum Hamiltonian is exactly reproduced by the partition function of the mapped classical counterpart.
 However, for practical purposes or when DT-SQA is used as a classical algorithm (for example, in optimization), a finite number of replicas typically in the range of 10 to 100--may be preferred \cite{camsari2019scalable,Santoro2002, Heim2015quantum}.
 A pseudocode outlining our implementation of the DT-SQA algorithm is presented in Algorithm~\ref{algo:DTPIMC}.
+As described in the Methods section, graph coloring is used to partition the spin system into independent sets that can be updated in parallel.
+Each color corresponds to one of these independent sets.
+Algorithm~\ref{algo:DTPIMC} implements this update scheme by looping over colors.

 There is also a continuous-time version of the DT-SQA algorithm (CT-SQA) \cite{Rieger1999}.
 However, CT-SQA lacks the straightforward hardware implementation offered by DT-SQA.
 Although both algorithms emulate the equilibrium statistics of the quantum system, differences arise when comparing their transient dynamics to those of a quantum annealer. \SetKwComment{Comment}{\normalfont $\triangleright$ }{} \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output} \SetKwFor{ParFor}{for}{do in parallel}{end}